Brainstem Pilocytic Astrocytoma: Paramedian Supracerebellar Route

 Also focal, exophytic gliomas arise from the floor of the fourth ventricle/medulla and expand posteriorly.
 Usually histologically low-grade, their initial presentation is that of progressive hydrocephalus from the mass obstructing the ventricle.
 Usually only a small portion of the tumor is within the brainstem itself.
 Subtotal resection of the exophytic component is reasonable for symptomatic tumors.

-Figure 6: A dorsally exophytic lower pontine glioma is apparent.
+Figure 6: A dorsally exophytic medullary glioma is apparent.
 In this patient, most of the tumor is within the brainstem, excluding the likelihood of significant benefits from operative intervention.

 These tumors, although usually low-grade, clinically fall into two groups.
 Cervical tumors present with slowly progressive myelopathy and cervical pain, whereas medullary tumors present with dysphagia, respiratory dysfunction, lower cranial neuropathies, and possibly hydrocephalus from mass effect on the lower fourth ventricle.